DakobedBard/dsi-spark/pair.md

      of the numeric label to the name of the label.
 We will need it later.

    - Make another RDD with `(label, text)`.
-We will make a bag-of-words and compute term frequency out of the `text`.
-The label will be the target we will later train our Naive Bayes on (with bag-of-words being the feature).
+We will make a bag-of-words and compute term-frequency out of the `text`.
+The label will be the target we will later train our Naive Bayes on, and the term-frequency will be the feature.

 5. Tokenize your text by mapping the following functions: